karishmamoorthy/TRIUMF-2019-Summer/README.md

     4.8.   *Tunneling Rate vs. Hubble Rate* - Uses 4.6.; Takes in dimensionful parameters (alpha, Lambda and v) for a quartic potential at T = 0, and returns GW spectra parameters; compares the rates.

     4.9.   *Illustrative plots* - Uses 4.6.; Shows general trends of 2-3-4 Potentials and their respective GW spectra parameters.

+    All the text files and other folders are connected to the above .pynb and .py files.

 5.  ***2-4-6 Potential*** - Same as 2-3-4 Potential, except for a 2-4-6 Potential (with similar parametrization)